 Defend Biodiversity using Science Art

-Week 1 lays the foundation for the rest of the module by helping students to fully realize their relationship with all life on Earth.
-With a focus on science, empathy, and leadership, this week aims to motivate students to be changemakers in their communities.
+Session 1 lays the foundation for the rest of the module by helping students to fully realize their relationship with all life on Earth.
+With a focus on science, empathy, and leadership, this class aims to motivate students to be changemakers in their communities.

-Week 2 takes students on an exploration through our planet’s history, dating back to approximately 4.6 billion years ago when the Earth was formed.
-From the Cambrian explosion to the dawn of the dinosaurs to the digital age, this week gives students the background to better understand what’s happening in the world today.
+Session 2 takes students on an exploration through our planet’s history, dating back to approximately 4.6 billion years ago when the Earth was formed.
+From the Cambrian explosion to the dawn of the dinosaurs to the digital age, this class gives students the background to better understand what’s happening in the world today.

 Conserve Florida’s Fragile Ecosystems